 First, a lawyer must “demonstrate substantial involvement in the practice area of DUI Defense Law,” which requires that the lawyer to have practiced in the area of DUI Defense Law for a MINIMUM of five (5) consecutive years before applying.
-The lawyer must also devote AT LEAST 50 percent (50%) of the lawyer’s practice to DUI Defense at the time the lawyer applies.
+The lawyer must also devote AT LEAST 50 percent (50%) of the lawyer’s practice to DWI Defense at the time the lawyer applies.

 Furthermore, the lawyer must meet what the NCDD calls its “Experience Requirements.”
 The lawyer must have at MINIMUM:

-She must have been Lead Counsel (also called “first chair”) in at leastFIFTEEN (15) DUI trials to trial or judgment; AND
+- She must be Lead Counsel (also called “first chair”) in at least FIFTEEN (15) DWI trials to trial or judgment; AND

-A “contested matter” is a matter
+- A “contested matter” is a matter

-Argued before a prosecutor
+- Argued before a prosecutor

-In a court of law
+- In a court of law

-Where evidence is admitted either by stipulation (agreement between parties) or by testimony of witnesses; AND
+- Where evidence is admitted either by stipulation (agreement between parties) or by testimony of witnesses; AND

-Decided by a judge licensed to practice law in the jurisdiction of the proceeding.
+- Decided by a judge licensed to practice law in the jurisdiction of the proceeding.

-This means that the lawyer must be the primary lawyer on a MINIMUM of FIFTY-FIVE (55) DUI Defense matters.
-A single case, depending on local court rules, can take anywhere from 90 days to 5 months to be completed.
+This means that the lawyer must be the primary lawyer on a MINIMUM of FIFTY-FIVE (55) DWI Defense matters.
+A single case, depending on local court rules, can take between 90 days to 5 months to complete.
 In addition, a case set for trial can take up to two (2) years to reach verdict or judgment.